 "The U.S. is still a $15 trillion economy — the largest market in the world, with a hugely productive labor force," says Adam Hersh, an economist with the Center for American Progress, a progressive think tank in Washington.

 The amount of foreign direct investment flowing into any country tends to be highly cyclical, based on economic conditions.
-The amount coming into the U.S. is still down from its peak in 2008.
+The amount coming into the U.S. is still down nearly a third from its peak in 2008.

 Where The Money Goes